Has your ELK stack fallen over one too many times? We can help - click here to see how >>

 The result: Without an efficient way to manage data within data lakes, businesses will end up paying more and more for the compute resources they need to handle their data.

-But these platforms have failed to solve most of the core problems surrounding data lakes: They are difficult and costly to manage.
+In a word, No. While these products were imagined as solutions to the data lake and data management challenges businesses face today, they fail to solve most of the core problems surrounding data lakes: They are difficult and costly to manage.
 There is still a serious skills gap surrounding them, they require massive (and hence expensive) computing power.

 All of the above adds up to a world in which businesses are spending more and more to build and manage their data lakes, while receiving less and less value from them.
-Data lakes can do a good job of storing data at scale in a flexible way, but that on its own is not enough to turn data into value -- far from it.
+Data lakes can do a good job of storing data at scale in a flexible way, but data lakes alone cannot turn data into value -- far from it.

-It requires taking full advantage of the cloud, as opposed to trying to build unwieldy data lakes on your own infrastructure.
+2. Take advantage of the cloud, as opposed to trying to build an unwieldy data lake on your infrastructure.